ermshaua/preon/README.md

 As a result for our query, we get list of matching normalized drug names (in this case `['avastin']`), a list of associated CHEMBL ids for every returned drug name `[['CHEMBL1201583']]` and some meta information about the matching `{'match_type': 'exact'}`.

-We can also search for drug names multi-token drug names like "Ixabepilone Epothilone B analog" and find CHEMBL ids for the relevant tokens.
+We can also search for multi-token drug names like "Ixabepilone Epothilone B analog" and find CHEMBL ids for the relevant tokens.

 ```python3
 >>> normalizer.query("Ixabepilone Epothilone B analog")
 (['ixabepilone'], [['CHEMBL1201752']], {'match_type': 'substring'})
 >>>
 ```

+We find the relevant drug name `['ixabepilone']` and PRONO provides the meta information that the matching is based on a substring.

 Let's take a harder example, say "Isavuconazonium", but misspell it as "Isavuconaconium".